Ferdydh/RFM-Grasp/README.md

 # Project Documentation

 Riemannian Flow Matching policy for robot grasping.
 Basically we developed a model to generate SE(3) grasp positions, given object mesh.
+The cool thing: the flow matching process is constrained by riemannian manifold.